 - We are working with the EQ Leadership Report to create realistic action plans for becoming a more effective leader.

-Not only will participants learn about their EQ score, they will apply what they have learned in the workshop by creating a personal development plan.
-And those wanting to grow even more or need additional support can easily transition from this course to working one-on-one with a leadership coach.
+Not only will participants learn about their EQ score, but they will also apply what they have learned in the workshop by creating a personal development plan.
+Those wanting to grow even more or need additional support can easily transition from this course to working one-on-one with a leadership coach.